deadlock-wiki/deadbot/README.md

                         Steam password for downloading game files (also set with STEAM_PASSWORD environment variable) --depot_downloader_dir DEPOT_DOWNLOADER_DIR
                         Path to DepotDownloader directory that contains the executable (also set with DEPOT_DOWNLOADER_DIR environment variable)
-  --steam_cmd STEAM_CMD
-                        Path to steamcmd executable (also set with STEAM_CMD environment variable) --manifest_id MANIFEST_ID
+  --manifest_id MANIFEST_ID
                         Manifest id to download, defaults to 'latest' (also set with MANIFEST_ID environment variable).
 Browse them at https://steamdb.info/depot/1422456/manifests/